codesidian/Python-MissionChiefBot/README.md

-# Python Mission Chief Bot
+# Python Mission Chief Bot - No longer maintained
 A small bot for the game missionchief.com.
 Once you've provided it with a username and password in the account.txt file it will log in for you and run through the missions assigning vehicles.
 It will do so indefinitely.

 To use: